-Companies must report and declare VAT, deducted tax and employer's contributions.
+The employer must report and declare VAT, deducted tax and employer's contributions.
 The size of the employer's contribution is determined by the cash salary as well as taxable remunerations and benefits.
-This contribution is an expense that can be deducted in the tax return.
-If an employee has received a remuneration that is less than SEK 1,000 in a calendar year, they do not need to declare this.
-At skatteverket.se it is possible to read the deadlines for submitting the tax return and making the payment.
+The contribution is an expense that can be deducted in the tax return.
+If the employer pays compensation not exceeding SEK 999 during a year to an employee, the employer does not need to make a tax deduction, pay employer's contributions or provide verification.
+Read more at skatteverket.se about the deadlines for submitting the tax return and making the payment.

-The employer pays special payroll tax on their pension expenses for employees.
-Fora, Collectum or Alecta assist with the calculation of data for special payroll tax.
-Payroll tax on pension premiums is paid as normal for the company's corporation tax.
-The payroll tax is an expense that can be deducted in the tax return.
+The employer pays special payroll tax at 24.26% on their pension expenses for employees.
+Fora, Collectum and Alecta have information about the basis for special payroll tax in their Internet office.
+Special payroll tax is reported on the employer's income declaration and the tax is determined during taxation.
+The employer can deduct the payroll tax on taxed income.
+Read more at skatteverket.se.